cylc/cylc-doc/src/7-to-8/caveats.rst

 Cylc |version| Caveats
 ======================

-This is a beta release of Cylc.
-There are some loose ends and features which have not yet been (re)implemented.
+This is a Cylc pre-release.
+There are some loose ends and features which have not yet been implemented.

 Cylc Flow